CODAIT/presentations/workshops/MAX-Model-Wrapping/README.md

 3. To enable Travis CI testing uncomment the docker commands and pytest command in `.travis.yml`.

-## (optional) Deploy to production with Kubernetes

-Follow the tutorial in the [deploy-to-kubernetes.md](deploy-to-kubernetes.md) tutorial.

 ## Resources

 1. IBM Developer - [Model Asset Exchange](https://ibm.biz/model-exchange)